Compositional Learning of Visually-Grounded Concepts Using Reinforcement: Environments for Grounded Learning

 \subsection{Evaluation Metrics}

-Throughout each episode, the agent's actions disburses specific rewards and penalties.
-A successful navigation to the target object yields a reward of +10, while collisions with non-target objects or walls incur penalties of -3 and -1, respectively.
+During each episode, the environment disburses specific rewards and penalties based on the actions taken by the agent given the state it is in.
+Successfully navigating to the target object yields a reward of +10, while collisions with non-target objects or walls incur penalties of -3 and -1, respectively.
 Additionally, the agent receives a penalty of -10 upon reaching the maximum allowed steps of 500.
 To ascertain the successful learning of a task by the agent, we establish a Performance Criterion of $+$9.
 The agent is deemed to have effectively learned the task when it accumulates a reward $\geq$ 9 over 100 training episodes.